Gcenx/wine-on-mac/README.md

 &NewLine;
 </br>
 </br>
-## Usinf wine in a Virtual Machine
+## Using wine in a Virtual Machine
 From Wine-4.15 macDriver (default display driver) no longer functions within a Virtual Machine, however using X11 for the display driver works.\
 You can edit the wine registry manually or use winetricks
 ```